 Clinical trials at the Comprehensive Cancer Center

-The requirements for participation in a clinical trial vary based on the specific objectives for each trial, and it is important that participants fit the guidelines.
+The requirements for participation in a clinical trial vary based on the specific objectives for each trial.
 If you are interested in taking part in a clinical trial, be sure to let your doctor know.

 What to expect